rnxpyke/tiny-thoughts-on-security/thoughts/broken.md

 already present.
 (To convince yourself of that, you only have to take a look at something like seL4.)
-And although there are some honorable mentions for making computers safer (Rust comes to mind), we still are at a point where a simple buffer overflow is enough to comproise a system.
+And although there are some honorable mentions for making computers safer (Rust comes to mind), we still are at a point where a simple buffer overflow is enough to compromise a system.

 It seems like we care more about making computers faster than keeping them secure, which is unfortunate for two reasons.